lsds/KungFu/CONTRIBUTING.md

 ### Concepts

+* Peer: the basic unit that participates in cluster.
+Usually a peer coressponds to one system process.

-* PeerID: PeerID is the unique identifier of a peer, it tells the runner how to start the peer and also tells all peers how to find each other.
+* PeerID: PeerID is the unique identifier of a **Peer**, it tells the runner how to start the Peer and also tells all peers how to find each other. **PeerID** is immutable during the life cycle of a Peer.

+* Session: a group of Peers interconnected by Connections.

-* PeerList: PeerList is the ordered list of **PeerID** from all peers in the cluster.
-It is a common constant shared among all peers in the cluster.
+* PeerList: PeerList is the ordered list of **PeerID** from all peers in a **Session**.
+  All peers in the same Session have the same PeerList, which allows Rank to be defined.

+* Connection: the communication channel connecting two peers.

+* Message: the basic unit of information sent over Connections.

 * HostSpec: HostSpec is the metadata that describes a host machine.